The Ultimate Manaslu Circuit Trek Travel Guide (2025)

 Cultural Encounters & Local Life

-• Ribung Monastery in Lho – early-morning chants and golden sunrise views
+• Rung Monastery in Lho: Early-morning chants and sunrise views

-• Pungyen Gompa – set above Samagaun with close-up views of Manaslu Base Camp
+• Pungyen Gompa above Samagaun: Close-up views of Manaslu Base Camp

 Planning Your Trek with Everest Thrill